homan-uppu/writing/MAIN.md

 - How to be more ambitious
 - We don't know what we want
 - Maximizing transactions is all we want
+- The best teams will work in person

 ---